Emperor Wu of Han: Crown Prince Ju's revolt

 The two sides battled in the streets of Chang'an for five days, but Liu Qumao's forces prevailed after it became clear that Prince Ju did not have his father's authorization.
 Prince Ju was forced to flee the capital following the defeat, accompanied only by two of his sons and some personal guards.
 Apart from a grandson Liu Bingyi, who was barely a month old and thrown into prison, all other members of his family were left behind and killed.
 His mother, Empress Wei, committed suicide when Emperor Wu sent officials to depose her.
 Their bodies were carelessly buried in fields without proper tomb markings.
 Prince Ju's supporters were brutally cracked down on and civilians aiding the crown prince were exiled.
 Even Tian Ren (田仁), an official city gatekeeper who did not stop Prince Ju's escape, and Ren An (任安), an army commander who chose not to actively participate in the crackdown, were accused of being sympathizers and executed.

 Emperor Wu continued to be enraged and ordered that Prince Ju be tracked down.
 After a junior official, Linghu Mao (令狐茂), risked his life to speak on Prince Ju's behalf, Emperor Wu's anger began to subside.
 However, he waited to issue a pardon for Prince Ju.

 Prince Ju fled to Hu County (湖縣, in modern Sanmenxia, Henan) and took refuge in the home of a poor peasant family.
 Knowing that their good-hearted hosts could never afford the daily expenditure of so many people, the Prince sought help from an old friend who lived nearby.
 However, this move exposed their whereabouts, and he was soon tracked down by local officials eager for a reward.
-Surrounded by troops and seeing no chance of escape, the Prince hung himself.
+Surrounded by troops and seeing no chance of escape, the Prince hanged himself.
 His two sons and the family housing them died with him after the government soldiers eventually broke into the yard and killed everyone.
-The two local officials who led the raid, Zhang Fuchang (張富昌) and Li Shou (李寿), wasted no time in taking the Prince's body to Chang'an to claim a reward from the emperor.
+The two local officials who led the raid, Zhang Fuchang (張富昌) and Li Shou (李壽), wasted no time in taking the Prince's body to Chang'an to claim a reward from the emperor.
 Emperor Wu, although greatly saddened to hear the death of his son, had to keep his promise and rewarded the officials.